 Meanwhile, the ‘Cherry Eye‘ is caused by the inhalation of chemicals, which cause your dog’s eye to become cherry-colored.
 ‘Cherry Eye’predominantly occurs among puppies!

 It may occur after having come in contact with certain allergens, such as flea collars, specific plants, grass, wood, dog shampoo, among others.
-It is important to consult your vet and undertake the right actions towards finding out the specific allergens causing such reactions in your dog, and subsequently, avoid contact with these factors!
+It is essential to consult your vet and undertake the right actions towards finding out the particular allergens causing such reactions in your dog, and subsequently, avoid contact with these factors!

-Usually, food allergies cause itchy skin and scratchy ears – similar as other allergies – and your dog may also turn to biting and licking their paws, rubbing their faces in the carpet, coughing, diarrhea, flatulence, sneezing, gagging, seizures, ear inflammation, and other discomforting reactions.
+Usually, food allergies cause itchy skin and scratchy ears – similar as other allergies – and your dog may also turn to bite and to lick their paws, rubbing their faces in the carpet, coughing, diarrhea, flatulence, sneezing, gagging, seizures, ear inflammation, and other discomforting reactions.

-However, if you notice your dog having allergic reactions to one of the above mentioned foods, consider very much possible the rise of allergic reactions to the rest of the listed ingredients!
+However, if you notice your dog having allergic reactions to one of the foods mentioned above, consider very much possible the rise of allergic reactions to the rest of the listed ingredients!